Inertia Partitioning Modular Robust Control Framework for Reconfigurable Multibody Systems: Introduction

 The Jacobian matrices of body-fixed frames of reference are central to this framework.
 They are necessary to calculate the generalized inertia matrices, which capture how the inertial properties of each body contribute to the kinetic energy in the minimal coordinates, encapsulating the interconnection between system components.
 Also, the Jacobians are used to calculate the generalized forces associated with external wrenches exerted on the system.
-Modularity in this sense allows the design of controllers individually for each input and facilitates controller design for multi-input systems, and the use of minimal coordinates yields a system of ordinary differential equations (ODEs) \cite{shabana2009computational} instead of DAEs.
-The \textit{inertia partitioning} framework alleviates the computational issues inherent to DAEs as well as the challenges in using the DAE form in model-based control and stability analysis.
-This new approach is also well suited for reconfigurable multibody systems, where components can be added, removed, or modified.
-Local generalized inertia matrices allow for handling the reconfiguration without requiring modeling from scratch.
-Also, the framework enables augmenting the inertial effects of actuators within the dynamic modeling and controller design.
+Modularity in this sense provides a systematic route for assembling the dynamic model from body-level contributions and thereby facilitates controller synthesis for multi-input systems.
+At the same time, the use of minimal coordinates yields a system of ordinary differential equations (ODEs) instead of DAEs.
+Accordingly, the novelty of the proposed approach lies not in constructing independent local controllers for detached subsystems, but in obtaining a globally usable dynamic model through modular assembly of body-level inertial contributions in the minimal-coordinate representation, which is particularly advantageous for closed-chain and reconfigurable multibody systems.
+The inertia partitioning framework alleviates the computational issues inherent to DAEs as well as the challenges in using the DAE form in model-based control and stability analysis.

+In addition, the framework is suitable for reconfigurable multibody systems in the sense that local changes in body geometry or inertial parameters are reflected through local Jacobian and spatial-inertia updates, which can then be reassembled into the global dynamics without reconstructing the entire model.

+Based on the modularly assembled equations of motion, a robust model-based controller is designed for trajectory tracking of multibody systems.
+The controller combines the nominal model-based term with linear error feedback and a robust correction term, and a practical stability analysis is provided under bounded uncertainty and external disturbance.
+The proposed approach is therefore not limited to modular dynamic modeling, but also provides a systematic path from the modular model to robust controller design for multibody systems with closed kinematic chains, provided that the mapping between the auxiliary and minimal generalized coordinates is available.